Pylons/pyramid/docs/narr/templates.rst

        return response

-Because :term:`view callable` functions are typically the only code in :mod:`repoze.bfg` that need to know anything about templates, and because view functions are very simple Python, you can use whatever templating system you're most comfortable with within :mod:`repoze.bfg`.
+Because :term:`view callable` functions are typically the only code in :mod:`pyramid` that need to know anything about templates, and because view functions are very simple Python, you can use whatever templating system you're most comfortable with within :mod:`pyramid`.
 Install the templating system, import its API functions into your views module, use those APIs to generate a string, then return that string as the body of a :term:`WebOb` :term:`Response` object.

 For example, here's an example of using raw `Mako
-<http://www.makotemplates.org/>`_ from within a :mod:`repoze.bfg`
+<http://www.makotemplates.org/>`_ from within a :mod:`pyramid`
 :term:`view`:

 .. ignore-next-block